Laid to Rest (film): Reception

 Dread Central gave the film a four out of five, concluding "Laid to Rest does have some minor issues with pacing at first but really finds its stride about 30 minutes in and just keeps moving along until the very end.
 What I like here is that Hall was able to create a slasher film with characters we care about but definitely doesn't take anything too seriously either, giving horror fans a movie that's both entertaining and a lot of fun to watch".
 DVD Talk awarded three out of five, which said that while Laid to Rest "contrives a lot of convenient coincidences to keep the plot rolling" and was "admittedly lacking in logic" it was still "an entertaining 90 minute thrill ride".

 DVD Verdict also responded well to Laid to Rest, writing that it was "an inventive, sick as all get out thrill-ride" and "an entertaining, engaging slasher movie".
 Scott Weinberg of Fearnet wrote, "Powerfully gory, peppered with unexpected doses of weird humor, and backed by a colorful cast of familiar faces, Rob Hall's Laid to Rest is hardly the most original or trail-blazing terror tale out there -- but it's an '80s-style throwback piece that gains a lot of mileage out of very little gas."

 Sequels

 The film has been followed by a sequel titled ChromeSkull: Laid to Rest 2 and has an upcoming prequel in development.

 A third film, Laid to Rest: Exhumed was due to start principal photography in December 2017 in northern Alabama.
-However, as of May 2020, the film has not been mentioned again.
+However in December of 2020, Robert had started to make some finishing touches to the script but tragically died on May 24th 2021 mere months before he was to start filming in September (stated in a live he did on Facebook between December 2020 & May 2021).
+His mother has asked Brian Austin Green to help finish his work and stated he would, but as of August of 2023, no mention has come about since.